livetrails/targetjs/README.md

 ## Examples

-To demostrate the power and simplicity of TargetJS, let's explore its concepts through practical examples.
-We'll begin with a simple animation and incrementally expand it to demonstrate API integration, event handling, and dynamic UI updates.
+To demonstrate the power and simplicity of TargetJS, let's explore how it can manage asynchronous workflows.
+Our first asynchronous operation is a simple animation, then we expand it to demonstrate API integration, event handling, and dynamic UI updates.

 ### Growing and Shrinking Box: Declarative Animation